 the fun and take home your craft masterpieces to enjoy.

 February 15: Wetlands Wander!
-In celebration of World Wetlands Day
+In celebration of World Wetlands Day, we will meander along the Laramie Greenbelt learning about

 river and wetland habitats and looking for midwinter signs of wildlife activity.
 Park at the lot at Optimist Park by the river (along West Garfield Street) and meet at the picnic shelter next